 Type of variable 'fruits' is: <class 'tuple'>

-From the above python code and its output, you can see types of the different objects as different classes like ‘str’, ‘int’, and ‘tuple’.
-There are more classes as well in Python, for details click here.
+From the above Python code and its output, you can see types of the different objects as different classes like ‘str’, ‘int’, and ‘tuple’.
+Explore more classes in Python to get a better understanding.

 Value of an Object